UPDATE: Chief says Darien man shot and killed ex-girlfriend two months after breakup

 DePriest then took his own life, according to a police news release.

-DePriest and Jenna Brovold had lived together where the shooting took place at 452 Buckingham Court in Darien before their relationship ended, according to the release.
+DePriest and Jenna Brovold had lived together where the shooting took place—a house at 452 Buckingham Court in Darien—before their relationship ended, according to the release.

 The shooting is thus considered a domestic violence incident, Chief Jim Hansen told The Gazette on Thursday.

-DePriest was at the home Monday and confronted Evan Brovold when he showed up, Hansen said.
+DePriest was at the house Monday and confronted Evan Brovold when he showed up, Hansen said.
 It was not immediately clear why DePriest was there.

 DePriest was the first to call 911, Hansen said.
 Evan Brovold also called 911.